spierala/blog-posts/introducing-signal-store.md

 Feature Store offers a more simple API to manage state, but it still uses the Redux store under the hood.

 ### Implementation
-And again, MiniRx implements and promotes new Angular best practices also in the Feature Store:
+MiniRx implements and promotes new Angular best practices also in the Feature Store:
-- State is implemented and exposed as Angular Signal
+- The state is implemented and exposed as Angular Signal
-- RxJS Subject is used for effects to run asynchronous tasks
+- An RxJS Subject is used for effects to run asynchronous tasks

 ### What's included
 - `setState` update feature state directly with a minimum of boilerplate